Map preview

 Low

-Searched for explicit electronic access terms ('key card', 'fob', 'card reader') and found none.
-The building is described as secured, but no evidence of card/fob access in public remarks.
+Searched for terms like 'key card', 'fob', 'card reader', and 'electronic access' but found none.
+The building is described as secure, but there is no explicit evidence of card/fob access in the remarks.

 Security Guard